-This system is based upon the market leading ICS-1 laser interlock control panel, which has been installed in many hundreds of locations across the UK and beyond.
+This system is based upon the market leading ICS series of laser interlock controllers, which have been installed in thousands of locations across the UK and beyond.
 Lasermet has a long track record in the field of laser interlocks and has been manufacturing and installing these systems since 1996.

 Please contact our sales department with details of the operating theatre size, number of doors etc, and we will be pleased to offer a quotation for supply, installation and commissioning.

 The Department of Health document entitled 'DB2008: Guidance on the safe use of lasers, intense light source systems and LEDs in medical, surgical, dental and aesthetic practices' states that (within the hierarchy for controlling safety under the heading for Equipment/Engineering), Control measures will include the device interlocks, room interlocks (if appropriate), warning lights, barriers and laser-proof blinds etc.

 The Controlled Area is where specific protective control measures are required and includes the region where the MPE is exceeded.
 This applies to many if not most lasers used in operating theatre practice.